CourageAndrey/AabSemantics/README.md

   - `AabSemantics.SimpleWpfClient`: WPF showcase UI.

 - **Samples**: `Code/Samples/*`
-  - Small console or UI samples demonstrating statements, questions, modules, customizations, productions, and EF usage.
+  - Small console samples named `AabSemantics.Sample01..09`, demonstrating statements, questions, modules, customizations, productions, and EF usage.

 - **Tests**: `Code/Tests/*`
   - Unit and integration tests across core and modules.
 Use them to verify behavioral compatibility.
+  - `AabSemantics.TestCore` holds shared test infrastructure and fixture data reused by the other test projects.

 ### Build and run

-- Open `Code/AabSemantics.sln` in Visual Studio 2019/2022 with the .NET development workload.
-- Restore NuGet packages (automatic on build).
-Packages are managed via `packages.config` in several projects; keep using that unless migrating the entire solution.
-- Build the solution (Any CPU is generally supported; prefer Debug while iterating).
+- Requires the **.NET 8 SDK**.
+Visual Studio 2022 (with the .NET desktop development workload) or the `dotnet` CLI both work; Visual Studio 2019 cannot build the `net8.0` projects.
+- Build: `dotnet build Code/AabSemantics.sln`.
+NuGet restore happens automatically.
+- Test: `dotnet test Code/AabSemantics.sln`.
 - Run samples from `Code/Samples/*` to validate expected behavior after changes.
+- Building the WPF client and WPF extension requires Windows; the rest of the solution is cross-platform.

 ### Technology notes

-- This repository uses C# and .NET (some projects use classic `packages.config`).
+- All projects use the SDK-style project format with `PackageReference`.
+There is no `packages.config` and no `Code/packages` folder.
+- Target frameworks by layer:
+  - `netstandard2.0`: core (`AabSemantics`, `Inventor.Algorithms`) and all modules — keep them portable.
+  - `net8.0`: EF extension, REST client, samples, and tests.
+  - `net8.0-windows`: WPF client and WPF extension.
-- Entity Framework 6.x is used in EF-related projects (`Code/packages/EntityFramework.*`).
+- Entity Framework 6.5.2 is referenced by `AabSemantics.Extensions.EF` and `Sample09`.
 Avoid uncoordinated major upgrades.
-- WPF client targets .NET Framework; do not assume .NET (Core) WPF unless explicitly migrated.
+- The WPF client targets `net8.0-windows`, **not** .NET Framework.
+- Package versions are declared per project; there is currently no `Directory.Build.props` or central package management.

 ### Architectural overview